 Over the next few years Samuel opened a wagon shop in Bethany and frequently visited his family in New York.
 In 1879 the Union Pacific Railroad built a line through the area that bypassed Bethany on the north.
 To secure a railroad depot at that site Samuel Chatfield and Philander Judson laid out the new townsite of Portis, which included the eastern half of Chatfield’s land and the western half of Judson’s farm.
 The plat of the new town was finalized and dated October 11, 1879.

 Samuel Chatfield continued to prosper, even being named Bethany Township Justice of the Peace on August 16, 1883.
-Four years later he felt the need to return to his former home in Bronson, Michigan, where he then lived for the next 16 years.
+In the 1880 federal census he was listed as being married to a Miriam (also called Marion) Chatfield and living in Portis, Kansas.
+In March 1887 Miriam obtained a divorce from Samuel, who certainly did not let the grass grow under his shoes; that same year Samuel was back in Bronson, Michigan, where on July 3rd he married Mrs. Margret (Masters) Johnson, joined the Baptist Church, and largely settled down.
 While there he could not quite escape the public eye, though for a rather unusual reason: